-Barnhart recommends focusing on plain language and concepts rather than relying on jargon.
-He says that salespeople are especially good at this type of communication: "They'll bring it up at a strategic level, and if that's not working, they'll bring it up another strategic level.
+To get around these barriers, Barnhart recommended focusing on plain language and concepts rather than relying on jargon.
+He said that salespeople are especially good at this type of communication: "They'll bring it up at a strategic level, and if that's not working, they'll bring it up another strategic level.
 Because what they're trying to do is get the concept across, because people will dive into the details as needed."

 How to Get Started